 Learning programmes are offered in this Department which will, upon successful completion, lead to the award of the following qualifications.

-CHIROPRACTIC: Qualification Qualification Code SAQA NLRD Number Important Time lines MTech: Chiropractic MTCHRI 72171 Not offered since 2020, last successive registration is 2024 DTech: Chiropractic DTCHRI 72093 Not offered since 2020 BHSc: Chiropractic BACHRI 101517 Approved and offered from 2020 MHSc: Chiropractic MHSCRI 117033 Approved and offered from 2021 Doctor of Chiropractic DRCHRI 968080 Approved and offered since 2022
+CHIPOPPACTIC er inter italen er Qualification Qualification Code SAQA NLRD Number Important Time lines ND: Chiropractic NDCHRI 72171 Not offered since 2020 ND: Chiropractic (ECP) NDCHFI 72171 Not offered since 2020 BTech: Chiropractic BTCHRI 72171 Not offered since 2020 MTech: Chiropractic MTCHRI 72171 Not offered since 2020 DTech: Chiropractic DTCHRI 72093 Not offered since 2020 BHSc: Chiropractic BACHRI 101517 Approved and offered from 2020 MHSc: Chiropractic MHSCRI 117033 Approved and offered from 2021 Doctor of Chiropractic DRCHRI 968080 Approved

-NB: The B. Tech Chiropractic and the BHSc: Chiropractic degrees do not allow the graduate registration with the Professional Board of Chiropractic and Osteopathy under the Allied Health Professions Council.
-The graduate must continue and complete the M.Tech: Chiropractic or the MHSc: Chiropractic to be eligible to register with the Professional Board, in accordance with Act 63 of 1982 (as amended), with particular reference to Regulations R629, Government Gazette No 11221 of 31 March 1988.
+NB: The B. Tech Chiropractic and the BHSc Chiropractic degrees do not allow the graduate registration with the Professional Board of Chiropractic and Osteopathy under the Allied Health Professions Council.
+The graduate must continue and complete the MHSc Chiropractic to be eligible to register with the Professional Board, in accordance with Act 63 of 1982 (as amended), with particular reference to Regulations R629, Government Gazette No 11221 of 31 March 1988.
+(Amended w.e.f.
+2021/01)